 Remove old reports after uploading (optional)

-argument to clear the workspace of all coverage reports before running you next set of tests.
+Apply the -c argument to clear the workspace of all coverage reports before running you next set of tests.

-Advanced Flag Use Cases
+Additional Flag Use Cases

 Carryforward Flags

 If you do not test all of your repo code on each commit, Codecov uses a feature called Carryforward Flags to help only update coverage on tests that were run.
 Carryforward Flags is built on top of basic Flags.
+We use (and need) a full upload of all flags when carry forward is being used to initially set the coverage.

 Carryforward Flag Usage